-If enabled will downscale all encoded media to the desired resolution.
+If enabled will downscale all encoded media to the nearest voable legal resolution.
 The limit resolution values must respect the limits of the target codec; so for FlexRes Performance it must be divisible by four in height and width.
+Original aspect ratio is always maintained resulting in some output media included black edges to maintain aspect continuity.